 Voted one of the World’s “Top Ten Classic Hikes” by Lonely Planet, the Routeburn Track is a hiking experience not to be missed.
 At 32-kilometres in length, this Great Walk is traditionally walked over three days although many trampers will choose to do it in two.

-The Routeburn Track can be walked in either direction but most people will start at the Routeburn Shelter, near Glenorchy in the East, and finish at the Divide Shelter, just outside of Milford and Te Anau in the West.
-Routeburn Track can also be walked from The Divide Shelter in the West, finishing at the Routeburn Shelter in the East.
+From native beech forest to high mountain passes and shining alpine views, The Routeburn Track is a giant among New Zealand’s Great Walks.
+The Routeburn Track can be walked in either direction but most people will start at the Routeburn Shelter, near Glenorchy in the East, and finish at the Divide Shelter, just outside Milford and Te Anau in the West.
+The Routeburn Track can also be walked from The Divide Shelter in the West, finishing at the Routeburn Shelter in the East.

-Regular bus services run to either end of the track from Queenstown.
-As the iconic Milford Sound is located just 45 minutes drive West of The Divide, a scenic day cruise can easily be incorporated in to your itinerary.
-Travel the length of Milford Sound on a two hour nature cruise then return to Queenstown by bus the same evening.
+Regular bus services run to either end of the Routeburn Track (the Routeburn Shelter and The Divide Shelter) from Queenstown.
+As the iconic Milford Sound is located just 45 minutes drive west of The Divide shelter, a scenic day cruise can easily be incorporated into your itinerary.
+Travel the length of Milford Sound on a two-hour nature cruise then return to Queenstown by bus the same evening.
 See our Routeburn Track loop & Milford Sound Package for more information.

 Please note that Routeburn Track hut reservations must be made directly with the Department of Conservation.

 Don’t have the right gear?
 Don’t worry; Info & Track have a range of hiking and tramping essentials available to hire here.

 Name of the huts: Routeburn Flats Hut, Routeburn Falls Hut, Lake Mackenzie Hut.

 Grade: Easy tramping track – well-formed with gradual climbs.